rbontekoe/llm/docs/src/chapter2.md

 ||

 In the next chapter you will learn how to achieve the Jupyter API-key you need to login to the container and make use of Jupyter.

+## Samenvatting

+This chapter details how to install a MiniConda container using a compose.yml file.
+It requires an Ubuntu 22.04 system with Docker installed.
+The process involves creating a ~/Test directory, creating and populating the compose.yml file (content provided), and then using the docker-compose command to build and run the container in detached mode.
+The next chapter will cover retrieving the Jupyter API key.